locationtech-labs/geopyspark/docs/tutorials/greyscale_ingest_example.rst

  metadata = rdd.collect_metadata()

-Before we can begin formatting the data to our desired layout, we must first collect the :ref:`metadata` of the entire RDD.
-The metadata itself will contain the :ref:`tile_layout` that the data will be formatted to.
+Before we can begin formatting the data to our desired layout, we must first collect the :class:`~geopyspark.geotrellis.Metadata` of the entire RDD.
+The metadata itself will contain the :obj:`~geopyspark.geotrellis.TileLayout` that the data will be formatted to.
 There are various ways to collect the metadata depending on how you want the layout to look (see :meth:`~geopyspark.geotrellis.rdd.RasterRDD.collect_metadata`), but for this example, we will just go with the default parameters.